 Having withdrawn to Surabaya, Exeter affected repairs as best and as quickly as she could.
 That is why, veritably limping at 23knots, escorted by the destroyers HMS Encounter and USS Pope, she headed for the Sunda Strait, hoping to make it to Ceylon and repair.
 Unfortunately it wasn’t to be, they would end up meeting a force comprised of four heavy cruisers and five destroyers.
 They first spotted them coming from the west, at which point Exeter and her escorts turned away to try and avoid as they were in no shape to fight.
 Then more ships were sighted coming from another direction, then more from another, as the hours of the day went on the enemy ship numbers grew.
 Until at 10:20hrs the enemy came within range.
 Despite the destroyers laying on smoke and Exeter returning fire as best she could, she received another hit to her boiler, reducing her speed further and finally she was hit by two torpedoes starboard side, fired by the destroyer Ianzuma, sinking at 11:40hrs.

 Figure 5.
 HMS Exeter Sinking

-This would make an ok end for this ‘short’, but for Exeter, though perhaps it is better to look to the words of one who commanded her https://www.youtube.com/watch?v=QD9xt9HOAWY, for the final say.
+This summary would make an ‘ok’ end for this ‘short’, but really for Exeter, for such a ship, an ‘ok’ end is not enough; for a better end it is better to look to the words of one who commanded her https://www.youtube.com/watch?v=QD9xt9HOAWY, for the final say.